WebAssembly/binaryen/README.md

    cores.
 Binaryen's IR also compiles down to WebAssembly extremely easily and quickly because it is essentially a subset of WebAssembly.

- * **Effective**: Binaryen's optimizer has many [passes] that can improve code very significantly (e.g. local coloring to coalesce local variables; dead code elimination; precomputing expressions when possible at compile time;
+ * **Effective**: Binaryen's optimizer has many passes (see an overview later down) that can improve code size and speed.
-   etc.).
 These optimizations aim to make Binaryen powerful enough to be used as a [compiler backend][backend] by itself.
-One specific area of focus is on WebAssembly-specific optimizations (that general-purpose compilers might not do), which you can think of as wasm [minification] , similar to minification for JavaScript, CSS, etc., all of which are language-specific (an example of such an optimization is block return value generation in `SimplifyLocals`).
+One specific area of focus is on WebAssembly-specific optimizations (that general-purpose compilers might not do), which you can think of as wasm [minification] , similar to minification for JavaScript, CSS, etc., all of which are language-specific.

 Compilers using Binaryen include: